 Following the result of the 2016 referendum, the Prime Minister triggered Article 50 on 29th March 2017 beginning the process by which the UK would leave the EU.
 The UK was expected to leave the EU on the 29th March 2019, however following two extensions to the deadline, the UK could leave at any time between now and the 31st October 2019.

 PRS for Music is continually assessing the possible impacts of leaving the EU on our operations, our staff, the rights we represent and, of course, our members.
 These impacts will vary considerably depending upon the terms of the future relationship between the UK and the EU, specifically the extent of any trade barriers, any limitations on the movement of people and the relationship between EU and UK laws.
-Currently there is very little certainty about the nature of this relationship and there remains a significant risk the UK will leave the EU with neither a deal nor a transitional period agreed, resulting in a so-called ‘no deal Brexit’.
+Currently, there is little certainty about the nature of this relationship and there remains a risk that the UK will leave the EU with neither a deal nor a transitional period agreed, resulting in a so-called ‘no deal Brexit’.

-PRS for Music is putting in place mitigation measures to ensure that we can continue to operate effectively on behalf of our members whatever the terms of our exit from the EU
+PRS for Music is putting in place mitigation measures to ensure that we can continue to operate effectively on behalf of our members, whatever the terms of our exit from the EU.

 PRS has published a special notice on the potential impacts of Brexit on satellite broadcasting:

 29 March 2017: Article 50 triggeredThe Prime Minister triggered Article 50 which began the time-limited process of the UK leaving the EU.

 23 January 2018: Brexit & Creative Industries report published